SpiceWire/LED-Stairwell-Steps-Arduino/README.md

 Two 74HC595 shift registers
 12 volt power supply for LED strips
 9 volt power supply for Arduino
-5 volt power supply for shift registers and transistors 16 2N2222 transistors
+5 volt power supply for shift registers and transistors
+16 2N2222 transistors
-16 470 ohm resistors
+16 470 ohm resistors or 2 resistor network chips such as 4116R-001-471
 Screw terminals for connecting wire to a circuit board
 Circuit boards
 Fuses